MicrosoftDocs/dynamics-365-customer-engagement/ce/social-engagement/eol/discontinuation-faq.md

 New and existing customers can [preview the new Dynamics 365 Market Insights](https://alerts.microsoft.com) to get free email alerts based on US web activities.

-### Can Dynamics 365 Market Insights be integrated with other Dynamics 365 or 3rd party applications?
+### Can Dynamics 365 Market Insights be integrated with other Dynamics 365 or third-party applications?

 Not currently.
 Please refer to the release notes that will soon be updated with future capabilities that are planned for release.